Mesothelioma Treatment in North Carolina

 - Is it a National Cancer Institute-designated cancer center?

-There are three NCI-designated comprehensive cancer centers in North Carolina.
-Each of these institutions partners with health systems and cancer centers throughout the state to provide top-notch cancer care using the latest innovations in mesothelioma treatment.
-The Duke Cancer Institute, the Atrium Health Wake Forest Baptist Comprehensive Cancer Center, and the UNC Lineberger Comprehensive Cancer Center are all deeply invested in treating and caring for people with mesothelioma in North Carolina.
+Each of the 3 National Cancer Institute-designated cancer centers partners with health systems and cancer centers throughout the state to provide top-notch cancer care using the latest innovations in mesothelioma treatment.
+The Duke Cancer Institute and the Wake Forest Baptist Comprehensive Cancer Center are invested in treating and caring for people with mesothelioma in North Carolina.

 North Carolina Doctors Who Treat Mesothelioma

-After choosing the right cancer treatment center, you then need to find the right doctor.
-Choosing a cancer doctor that is right for you is an important part of your mesothelioma journey.
+You should find the right doctor after choosing the right cancer treatment center.
+Choosing a mesothelioma doctor who is right for you is an important part of your mesothelioma cancer journey.
 You must find someone who is a good fit.

 - Are they confident and knowledgeable?